 The pupil premium is additional funding for publicly funded schools in England to raise the attainment of disadvantaged pupils of all abilities and to close the gaps between them and their peers.
 Funding is allocated on the basis of eligibility for free school meals at any point in the last six years.
-In 2016/17 38.9% of students at the school were Pupil Premium and the school received:
+Funding is currently set at:

 - £935 per eligible pupil in years 7 to 11